Stocks waver as Wall Street braces for big hike in rates

 The S&P 500 initially tumbled as much as 1.6% on expectations the Federal Reserve will hike interest rates drastically to slow the nation’s skyrocketing inflation.
 But markets took a few U-turns through the morning, as has become the norm on Wall Street this tumultuous year, and stocks recovered much of their losses after a pullback in Treasury yields eased the pressure.

-The S&P 500 was 0.2% lower in afternoon trading after momentarily erasing all its early losses to peek higher.
-The Dow Jones Industrial Average was down 112 points, or 0.4%, at 30,871, as of 12:52 p.m.
+The S&P 500 was 0.4% lower in afternoon trading after momentarily erasing all its early losses to peek higher.
+The Dow Jones Industrial Average was down 224 points, or 0.7%, at 30,757, as of 2:08 p.m.
 Eastern time.
-The Nasdaq composite was 0.1% higher after shedding as much as 2.1% earlier.
+The Nasdaq composite was 0.2% lower after shedding as much as 2.1% earlier.

 Inflation and the Federal Reserve's response to it have been at the center of Wall Street's sell off this year.
 Wednesday's discouraging data showed that inflation is not only still very high, it's getting worse.